 SJMA to Present Major Exhibition of Work by The Propeller Group this Fall

-Organized by the Blaffer Art Museum at the University of Houston, Museum of Contemporary Art Chicago, and the Phoenix Art Museum, The Propeller Group is the first major survey exhibition dedicated to the collective.
-The exhibition brings together a number of multi-part projects from the past five years, comprising video, installation, and sculptural works that represent the scope of the group’s artistic practice.
+The Propeller Group is the first major survey exhibition dedicated to the collective.
+The exhibition brings together a number of multi-part projects from the past five years, comprising of video, installation, and sculptural works that represent the scope of the group’s artistic practice.
+In conjunction with the exhibition, The Propeller Group and internationally acclaimed muralist El Mac will also create a new public mural in the streets of San José.

 “In multifaceted projects, The Propeller Group blurs the lines between modes of cultural production and embraces the formats of branding campaigns, television commercials, Hollywood movies, and music videos to address the complex ideologies that drive global commerce, war, cultural ritual, and historical memory,” said Lauren Dickens, curator at SJMA.